-Wizards of Unica is full filled by humongous and terrific creatures roaming into Empire of Unica ‘s astounding locations.
-They are an essential part of the game design which Luca and I started to define since the first brainstorm.
-Exekiel and Rake’s powers come from the Spirits, so we need to know who are them and where they exactly live as they will be the bosses of every stage.
+Wizards of Unica is full filled by humongous and terrific creatures roaming into Empire of Unica.
+Exekiel and Rake’s powers come from the Spirits, so they are an essential part of the game design.

 - Mob.
 Easy to kill, only dangerous in combo or overwhelming numbers.